 Does a garden need to be watered a little every day?
 Well actually, no. If you water your garden every two to three days either thoroughly with a GARDENA Classic Hose, or with the GARDENA Pop-up Oscillating Sprinkler, then it should get sufficient moisture.
 The best solution is to place the hose directly on the plants, and water until the earth is sufficiently damp.
 If you regularly loosen the soil around your plants, watering becomes more effective.
 When deciding when is the best time for watering, it is best to avoid the midday hours in which the sun is at its brightest.
 The best time for watering is in the morning when the soil is not yet too warm and less precious water will evaporate during watering.
 Be careful not to get water directly on flowers and leaves when watering.
 Water droplets on leaves act like a magnifying glass and intensify the effect of the sun's rays, often resulting in burnt leaves.
 Take care with roses too: On roses, wet leaves can lead to mildew and black spot.

 Using mulch as a heat shield

 That which protects your plant from the cold in the winter has the exact opposite effect in the summer: Mulching protects your plants against intense heat.
-Spread a layer of three to five centimeters of shredded matter such as straw or bark over the entire garden area, or just around specific individual plants.
+Spread a layer of three to five centimeters of shredded matter such as straw, sugar cane or pea mulch over the entire garden area, or just around specific individual plants.
 A thin layer of grass cuttings can also be spread over garden area as long as they do not contain grass or weed seeds.
 Mulch also protects bed soil from powerful sunlight, preventing it from quickly drying out.

 Protecting young vegetable plants